bodrick/awesome/TOPICS.md

 *   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!

-## rss

-*   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
-Your agents are standing by!
-*   [Alexays/Epiboard](https://github.com/Alexays/Epiboard) - Web Extension — A new tab page extension with material design and useful features :new: :tada:
-*   [j0k3r/banditore](https://github.com/j0k3r/banditore) - Banditore retrieves new releases from your starred GitHub repositories and generate an Atom feed with them.
-*   [ArchiveBox/ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) - 🗃 Open source self-hosted web archiving.
-Takes URLs/browser history/bookmarks/Pocket/Pinboard/etc., saves HTML, JS, PDFs, media, and more...
-*   [FreshRSS/FreshRSS](https://github.com/FreshRSS/FreshRSS) - A free, self-hostable aggregator…
-*   [GetStream/Winds](https://github.com/GetStream/Winds) - A Beautiful Open Source RSS & Podcast App Powered by Getstream.io
-*   [Jackett/Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers

 ## scraper

 *   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
 *   [iawia002/lux](https://github.com/iawia002/lux) - 👾 Fast and simple video download library and CLI tool written in Go
 *   [MontFerret/ferret](https://github.com/MontFerret/ferret) - Declarative web scraping

-## twitter

-*   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
-Your agents are standing by!
-*   [mholt/timeliner](https://github.com/mholt/timeliner) - All your digital life on a single timeline, stored locally

 ## twitter-streaming